 How Are Provinces Used as A Back Door to Canada?

-This has been an ongoing challenge for some of the provinces that are being used by prospective applicants as a “back door entry” to Canada, who do not otherwise qualify for admission under the federal skilled worker program.
+This has been an ongoing challenge for some of the provinces that are being used by applicants, who do not otherwise qualify for admission under the Federal Skilled Worker Program, as a “back door entry” to Canada.

-Indeed, this has been a serious challenge facing Quebec which has direct authority to select 50,000 newcomers under all categories representing approximately 20% of total admissions to Canada.
+Indeed, this has been a serious challenge facing Quebec which has direct authority to select economic immigrants representing approximately 20 per cent of total admissions to Canada.
 This is by far the most of any province.

 For other provinces including Manitoba, Saskatchewan, Nova Scotia and Prince Edward Island which promote their own skilled worker programs, the retention of immigrants remains an ongoing challenge for provincial policy makers.

-- Applicants applying through a PN must be mindful of the requirement to maintain compliance with the program and truthfulness in the application process.
+- Applicants applying through a PNP or Quebec must maintain compliance with the program and truthfulness in the application process.
 The intention to settle in a province under an immigration program must be clearly present upon landing.

 - In the case of individuals where indications at the POE are that they no longer intend to reside in the nominating province/territory, they may be reported under section A44(1) for non-compliance with paragraph 87(2)(b) of the IRPR.